As a foster parent

 We ask that you truly think about fostering before you decide to foster.
 Most of the time, almost 100%, when we bring in an animal to a foster home, we have NO OTHER place to put it.
 We will sometimes have a kennel open at a boarding facility, but we don’t want the pet to sit in a kennel until it’s adopted either.
 Please keep in mind that it will take us some time to find another foster home.

-Here are the next steps to becoming a Foster Family with EAPL
+Here are the next steps to becoming a Dog or Puppy Foster Family with EAPL

 - Complete the online foster application below